Shiweiliuiiiiiii/shiweiliuiiiiiii.github.io/_pages/Academic-service.md

 ## reviewers for journals

-* IEEE Transactions on Evolutionary Computation, ACM Transactions On Intelligent Systems And Technology
+* TPAMI, IEEE Transactions on Evolutionary Computation, ACM Transactions On Intelligent Systems And Technology...